Dr. Jekyll and Mr. Hyde (video game): Gameplay and premise

-In Dr. Jekyll and Mr. Hyde, Dr. Jekyll on the way to his forthcoming wedding to Miss Millicent.
+In Dr. Jekyll and Mr. Hyde, Dr. Jekyll is on the way to his forthcoming wedding to Miss Millicent.
 The game's ending depends on which character, Jekyll or Hyde, reaches the church first.

 As Dr. Jekyll walks to the church with his cane in hand, several townspeople, animals, and other obstacles obstruct his path, causing him to become angry.
 After his stress meter fills up, Dr. Jekyll will transform into Mr. Hyde.
 The gameplay then moves to a demonic world, where Hyde will fire out a "psycho wave" at various monsters.
 As Mr. Hyde kills these monsters, his anger abates and he eventually transforms back into Dr. Jekyll.

 The game features six levels, but the levels differ between the Japanese and North American versions.
 The Japanese version follows this order: City, Park, Alley, Town, Cemetery, Street.
 However, the North American version replaces a few levels and follows this order: Town, Cemetery, Town, Park, Cemetery, Street.
 The North American version also removed certain sprites and segments from the original Japanese version.

 The player starts out controlling Dr. Jekyll on his way to the church, walking to the right.
 Contrary to most platformers, Dr. Jekyll cannot attack the majority of his enemies (though he is equipped with a cane, which can kill bees) and, as a result, must avoid his enemies, rather than confront them directly.
 As he takes damage from the various enemies and obstacles, his Life Meter decreases and his Anger Meter increases.
 If his Life Meter is fully depleted, Dr. Jekyll dies and the game is over.
 If his Anger Meter completely fills, however, he transforms into Mr. Hyde.
 Day turns to night and monsters appear.
 At this point, the level is mirrored horizontally and Mr. Hyde walks from right to left with the screen autoscrolling.
 Mr. Hyde must kill monsters as fast as he can in order to turn back into Dr. Jekyll, with Shepp monsters generally giving the largest refill to his Meter, though killing other monsters may refill the Meter a small amount.
 Once the player returns as Dr. Jekyll, 70% of his Life Meter is restored.

 If Hyde reaches a spot equivalent to where Dr. Jekyll reached in the latter's world (except in the final segment), a bolt of lightning strikes and kills him instantly.
 Therefore, the objective of the game is to advance as far as possible as Dr. Jekyll and to transform back as soon as possible as Mr. Hyde.
 However, the more detailed alternative ending of the game requires the player to strategically reach the Church with Mr. Hyde, but make sure Jekyll stays ahead of Mr. Hyde until the final level.